jmettraux/todos/florist.md

-[o] explode `Task#transition_and_or_assign(state, *as)` for readability [o] set domain in `Task#transition_and_or_assign(state, *as)` [o] add spec for #transition_and_or_assign vs old assignments

-[o] Worklist#tasks point to class, not to class#all

-[o] use flor_model_cache_ in all 3 models
+[o] explode `Task#transition_and_or_assign(state, *as)` for readability [o] set domain in `Task#transition_and_or_assign(state, *as)` [o] add spec for #transition_and_or_assign vs old assignments [o] Worklist#tasks point to class, not to class#all [o] use flor_model_cache_ in all 3 models
 [o] use status: 'active' in all 3 models
 [o] make :current pseudo assignment the default
+[x] enforce state for offer/allocate/start

-[ ] enforce state for offer/allocate/start
+[ ] enforce single resource for allocated

 [ ] factor @domain in List#list_tasks
 [ ] factor @domain in List#tasks and friends class datasets